 - Form 21-526 EZ – Application for Disability Compensation and Related Compensation Benefits.
 Complete.

 - Form 21-526 – Application for Disability Compensation and Related Compensation Benefits – incomplete.

 - Concurrent Retirement and Disability Pay (CRDP) – allows military retirees to receive both military retired pay and Veterans Affairs (VA) compensation.
 This was prohibited until the CRDP program began on January 1, 2004.
 CRDP is a “phase in” of benefits that gradually restores a retiree’s VA disability offset.
 This means that an eligible retiree’s retired pay will gradually increase each year until the phase in is complete effective January 2014.
 You do not need to apply for CRDP.
 If qualified, you will be enrolled automatically.

 - City of Woburn Tax Abatements for Disabled Veterans: Please call the Assessor’s Office at 781-897-5830 for more information.

 Aid and Attendance

-- Was discharged from a branch of the United States Armed Forces under conditions that were not dishonorable AND
+- Discharged from a branch of the United States Armed Forces under honorable conditions AND

 - Served 90 days of continuous military service (active duty), with at least one day during the following wartime periods (did not have to serve in combat):